 Dighist.org is the blog for a series of courses in digital curation and digital history.
 Currently, it hosts a course on digital preservation.
-It has previously hosted courses on digital art curation, digital history, and digital public history.
+It has previously hosted courses on digital art curation, digital preservation, digital history, and digital public history.

-After completing the course, students should be able to:
+After the course students will be able to: